javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 When rerunning a script without changing a widget's parameters:

-1. Jeamlit will connect to the existing frontend and backend parts.
+1. Javelit will connect to the existing frontend and backend parts.
-2. If the widget has a key that was deleted from `st.session_state`, then Jeamlit will recreate the key using the current frontend value. (e.g Deleting a key will not revert the widget to a default value.)
+2. If the widget has a key that was deleted from `st.session_state`, then Javelit will recreate the key using the current frontend value. (e.g Deleting a key will not revert the widget to a default value.)
 3. It will return the current value of the widget.

 */}

 ### Widget clean-up process

-When Jeamlit gets to the end of a script run, it will delete the data for any widgets it has in memory that were not rendered on the screen.
-Most importantly, that means Jeamlit will delete all key-value pairs in `st.session_state` associated with a widget not currently on screen.
+When Javelit gets to the end of a script run, it will delete the data for any widgets it has in memory that were not rendered on the screen.
+Most importantly, that means Javelit will delete all key-value pairs in `st.session_state` associated with a widget not currently on screen.

 ## Additional examples